 Hydrogen Peroxide – I use 3% most of the time with good results but a higher concentration is fine too

 Clean your items very well of any paint, coating, bluing, corrosion, dirt, grease, or anything else that might prevent a smooth process.
 You might want to give the item a light sanding to make sure surface is completely clean.
+You can use rubber gloves from this point if you want, to help prevent fingerprints.

 Step 1 – Heating solution